PlasmaEngine/PlasmaDocs/Writerside/topics/Documentation/runtime/reflection-system.md

 ### Enums

 Enums are limited to structured enums, i.e. those used by the `plEnum` class.
-Declaration is similar to static classes, but you use `PLASMA_BEGIN_STATIC_REFLECTED_ENUM(Type, Version)` instead in the compilation unit code.
+Declaration is similar to static classes, but you use `PL_BEGIN_STATIC_REFLECTED_ENUM(Type, Version)` instead in the compilation unit code.

 ```cpp
 // Header